 .
 Cleaning is thorough and diligent; including door handles, writing implements, and hard surfaces.
 Linens, tools, bottles, hands, work surfaces will per standard practice be kept clean.

 .
 Awakenings Wellness Center has in-house policy of cleanliness that includes a schedule of thoroughly sanitizing handles, knobs, keypads, furnishings – anything that a person may come into contact with will be sanitized.
-Our landlord replenishes cleaning agents (wipes, soaps, bleach, sanitizer, sprays) to support this consistent cleaning.
+Our landlord replenishes cleaning agents.

 .
 As is standard practice, linens (including blanket) are changed out for each client – hand washing and table washing occurs between the sets of linen.